 Many of our sub-recipients receive both EHE and Ryan White Part A funding.
-Billing for services within CAREWare may vary depending on the needs of the client/patient and their eligibility for RW Part A. While there are no requirements for EHE eligibility, there are specific requirements for RW Part A, and each service provider should be made aware of when these differences in billing are to be made.
+Billing for services within CAREWare may vary depending on the needs of the client/patient and their eligibility for RW Part A. While there are no requirements for EHE eligibility outside of an HIV positive diagnosis, there are specific requirements for RW Part A, and each service provider should be made aware of when these differences in billing are to be made.